wp-plugins/no-more-frames/readme.txt

 To install the plugin, please upload the folder to your plugins folder and active the plugin.
 The plugin has no settings.

 == Updates ==
-Updates to the plugin will be posted here, to [thisismyurl.com](http://thisismyurl.com/plugins/no-more-frames/)
+Updates to the plugin will be posted here, to http://thisismyurl.com/downloads/

 == Donations ==

-If you would like to donate to help support future development of this tool, please visit [Christopher Ross] (http://thisismyurl.com/plugins/no-more-frames/)
+If you would like to donate to help support future development of this tool, please visit http://thisismyurl.com/downloads/

 == Frequently Asked Questions ==

 Empty

 == Change Log ==

+= 15.01 =

+* moved CSS to child directories
+* added information page for plugin
+* tested for WordPress 4.1
+* removed icon file
+* Added OOP Class structure
+* Migrated common structure for plugins

 = 2.0.1 =